KhderBador/Web-and-mobile-application-for-home-exercises--frontend/README.md

 Note:
 The Android folder created when using the capacitor technique is not uploaded.
 You can easily learn how to use this technique, which is a set of steps, and then this folder will be created automatically.

+Note:
+There is a folder called"new file" located in the root folder, change it to "src" before you run the site necessarily for it to work.